By Nancy Armitage

 The Paris Ritz would have been decorated in a magical way for the wealthy Parisians & Americans to enjoy.
 They would have had a large Christmas Tree decorated with red bows & lights, candles and very large ornaments.

-In Paris, Mrs. Huntington would have had some many wonderful choices for Christmas gifts.
+In Paris, Mrs. Huntington would have had some many wonderful choices for buying Christmas gifts.
 What a fun time to shop in Paris, at Christmas time.
 They called them the “Marche de Noel” (Christmas Market).
-The smell of mulled wine & spiced apple cider.
+The smell of mulled wine & hot spiced apple cider.
 They had roasted chestnuts, foie gras, & French Speculaas spiced cookies.
-So much Parisian food to buy and bring home like French macaroons, madelines, & Christmas gingerbread.
-Lovely French Condiments like French Dijon Mustard, Lavender Honey, Lavender Jelly, Parisian Candies like French Chocolate Bonbons (Chocolate truffles), Citrus Tea from Maxims.
+So much Parisian food to buy & bring home to the states; like French macaroons, madelines, & Christmas gingerbread.
+Lovely French Condiments like French Dijon Mustard, Lavender Honey, Lavender Jelly, Parisian Candies like French Chocolate Bonbons (Chocolate truffles), Citrus Tea from Maxims Restaurant.
+We know Arabella frequented Maxims because there were 2 Maxim Paris menus in the Huntington family ephemera.

 HEH Coll.MS 38/6 (Affidavit for Mrs. Arabella Huntington signed by Mrs. Chas Alexander- Harriet Crocker Alexander); HEH Coll.
 HEH EPH E40 (Huntington family menu ephemera) all at the Huntington Library, San Marino CA. www.ellisisland.org (January 13, 1904 Ship with Mrs. C.P.
 Huntington & Entourage); New York Times article: Connecticut Museum City of Lights/Electric Paris by Susan Hodara (Paris installed 20,000 gaslights in 1889); Christmas Traditions in France Saint Nicolas Day by Stephanie Hajjar Dec 6,2016 http://www.wonderfultime.com; Book: Richard Bond’s Ship Stewards Handbook 1918 (Alfonso Gomez was a wonderful steward on a Cunard ship in 1911.
 Archer Huntington met him & he said go meet my mother in NYC.
 Alfonso was hired on the stop, maybe this book was Alfonso’s book.